RKY-L/RKY-L/README.md

 - 👋 Hi, I’m @RKY-L
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning C
+- 🌱 I’m currently working on an Outfit making application.
-- 📫 How to reach me contact@snzrky.xyz

 <!---
 RKY-L/RKY-L is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.